NoHai/nohai-api/Readme.md

 * `npm run mock:all` - lints the code with fixing, builds and starts the application for **mock environment**
 * `npm run mock:copy:settings` - copies the **src/presentation/settings/mock.json** file to **dist/presentation/settings** folder

 > When you run `npm run mock:build:watch` the settings file is copied only once.
-So, if you did some changes to the settings file (`mock.json` or `development.json` or `staging.json` or `production.json`), you have to re-run this command
+So, if you did some changes to the settings file (`mock.json` or `development.json` or `staging.json` or `production.json`), you have to re-run this command.

-> The command `npm run mock:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster
+> The command `npm run mock:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster.

 #### Development environment
 * `npm run dev:build` - executes the build for **development environment**